chrisgrieser/nvim-tinygit/README.md

 ```

 **GitHub URL**
+Creates a permalink to the current file/lines at GitHub.
+The link is opened in
-Opens the current file at GitHub in the browser and copy the URL to the system
+the browser and copied to the system clipboard.

-clipboard.
-- Normal mode: open the current file or repo.
+- Normal mode: current file
-- Visual mode: open selected lines.
+- Visual mode: selected lines
+- Using `"repo"` as argument, will just the repo URL instead

 ```lua
 -- file|repo (default: file)